Pilsotas

-Pilsotas is a 34-story building in the Gandrališkės residential district of Klaipėda, Lithuania designed by Donatas Rakauskas, completed in May 2007.
+Pilsotas is a 34-storey building in the Gandrališkės residential district of Klaipėda, Lithuania, completed in May 2007.
+It was designed by Donatas Rakauskas.
 It is the tallest residential building in Lithuania.
 The tower is named after a medieval Curonian land, *Pilsāts, encompassing the area in which it is located.

 Statistics

 The tower's height is 367 ft and it has 34 floors.
 Construction of the tower started in June 2005 and finished in 2007.